Frontloading spares execution context

 A frontloaded artifact also needs a validity window: the span during which its pre-computed inputs remain accurate.
 If inputs may change before the consuming call, include enough lineage (what it depends on, and when it must be regenerated), timestamp, or regeneration instruction for refresh.

-Possibility is not enough.
+Possibility is not enough, and context saving is not the only cost in play.
 Frontload when the pre-step removes repeated discovery, runtime indirection, or task-specific ambiguity from a later LLM call.
-Stop when the pre-step merely restates a stable skill contract, meaning an interface the callee already has loaded.
+Stop when the pre-step merely restates a stable skill contract — an interface the callee already has loaded.
+Stop, too, when the value is one the executor would be better placed to choose: freezing a situation-dependent detail can save context and still be wrong, because it commits a guess the executor could have read off the live state.
+Saving context and forfeiting that runtime advantage are two pulls in the same decision.

 Frontloading vs codification